 To simplify the discussion of vector execution and its timing, we will use the notion of a convoy, which is the set of vector instructions that could potentially begin execution together in one clock period.
 (Although the concept of a convoy is used in vector compilers, no standard terminology exists.
 Hence, we created the term convoy.)
 The instructions in a convoy must not contain any structural or data hazards (though we will relax this later); if such hazards were present, the instructions in the potential convoy would need to be serialized and initiated in different convoys.
-Placing vector instructions into a convoy is analogous to placing scalar operations into a VLIW instruction.
+Placing vector instruction.
 To keep the analysis simple, we assume that a convoy of instructions must complete execution before any other instructions (scalar or vector) can begin execution.
-We will relax this in Section F.4 by using a less restrictive, but more complex, method for issuing instructions.
+We will relax this in Section G.4 by using a less restrictive, but more complex, method for issuing instructions.